 - Medicare Part D plan

 - Hospice care coinsurance

-These expenses add up over the years, especially for beneficiaries who travel abroad or have chronic conditions that require routine medical care at home.
-Medicare beneficiaries can sign up for a Medicare Supplement insurance policy that offers Medicare benefits designed to enhance Original Medicare by filling those gaps.
+These expenses increase over the years, especially for beneficiaries who travel abroad or have chronic conditions requiring routine medical care at home.
+However, Medicare beneficiaries can sign up for a Medicare Supplement insurance policy that offers Medicare benefits designed to enhance Original Medicare by filling those gaps.

 Medicare Supplement Plan G

-Beneficiaries looking for full Medicare coverage often consider Medicare Plan G the best alternative to Plan F. There are no eligibility restrictions, so beneficiaries can enroll regardless of their Medicare Part B effective date.
-The coverage is exactly the same as Plan F with the exception of the deductible for Part B.
+Beneficiaries looking for full Medicare coverage often consider Medicare Plan G the best alternative to Plan F. There are no eligibility restrictions so that beneficiaries can enroll regardless of their Medicare Part B effective date.
+In addition, the coverage is the same as Plan F, except for the deductible for Part B.

 Medicare Supplement Plan N